 4) Easy To Acclimate

-Some fish just don’t acclimate to change well.
-Oftentimes, the water at your LFS is quite different than your tank.
-The the salinity of the LFS water may be significantly less, and they may even have copper in their water.
+Certain fish struggle with adapting to changes.
+Frequently, the water conditions at your local fish store (LFS) differ significantly from those in your tank.
+The salinity of LFS water might be notably lower, and they might even have copper in their water.

-If you don’t acclimate your fish to the new environment slowly, it could get stressed out and die.
-So a good beginner fish is one that can rapidly adjust to a new home.
+If you don’t ease your fish into their new environment gradually, they could become stressed and eventually perish.
+Therefore, an ideal beginner fish is one that can quickly acclimate to a new home without succumbing to stress.

 5) Ships Well